-- 1.1 The School is required to process personal data regarding staff, students and their parents and guardians and friends of the School relevant to its operation and shall take all reasonable steps to do so in accordance with this Policy.
-Processing may include obtaining, recording, holding, handling, disclosing, transportation, destroying or otherwise using data.
-In this Policy any reference to students, parents, friends or staff includes current past or prospective students, parents, friends or staff. - 1.2 All staff are responsible for complying with this policy, (whether directly or indirectly), whether paid or unpaid, whatever their position, role or responsibilities, which includes employees, governors, contractors, agency staff, work experience / placement, students and volunteers.
+- 1.1 The Rugby School Group (the 'Group') is required to process personal data regarding staff, students and their parents and guardians and friends of the Group relevant to its operation and shall take all reasonable steps to do so in accordance with this Policy.
+In this Policy any reference to students, parents, friends or staff includes current, past or prospective students, parents, friends or staff. - 1.2 All staff are responsible for complying with this policy, (whether directly or indirectly), whether paid or unpaid, whatever their position, role or responsibilities, which includes employees, governors, contractors, agency staff, work experience / placement, students and volunteers.